Controller Area Network (CAN) interface in embedded systems:

 3. Either wire is shorted to power supply.

 CAN protocol Layers & message Frames:

-and transmitting the data.
+CAN use a specific message frame format for receiving and transmitting the data.
 The two types of frame format available are:

 a) Standard CAN protocol or Base frame format